Younger brother of Arthur Wahlberg, Donnie Wahlberg and Robert Wahlberg.

 He said in one of the featurettes in The Italian Job (2003) DVD that he thought about doing the movie because it was going to be his third remake in a row (if you don't count Rock Star (2001)) after The Truth About Charlie (2002) and Planet of the Apes (2001).

-His father was of half Swedish and half Irish descent, and his mother's ancestry is three quarters Irish, one eighth French-Canadian, and one eighth English.
+His father was of half Swedish and half Irish descent, and his mother's ancestry is 11/16ths Irish, one eighth French-Canadian, one eighth English, and one sixteenth Scottish.
 Mark's paternal grandfather, Axel Simon Wahlberg, was the son of Swedish immigrants, Axel Gustaf Wahlberg and Ida Albertina Nordstrom.

 Narrated the documentary Juvies (2004) along with The Italian Job (2003) co-star Yasiin Bey (Mos Def supplied poetry).

-His older sister Debbie passed away on September 2nd, 2003, leaving behind a teenage son.
-She died the same day Mark's first child Ella Rae was born.
+His older sister Debbie passed away on September 2, 2003, leaving behind a teenage son.
+She died on the same day that Mark's first child, Ella Rae Wahlberg, was born.

 Has a tattoo of Bob Marley on his left shoulder.